-Based on the IRMS completed for RAOC-1 through -3 and the additional proposed remedial actions for RAOC-4, some residual contamination will remain at the Site.
+Although an IRM program has been completed for RAOCs 1 through 3 and surface debris removal has been completed for RAOC-4, it is possible some minor residual contamination may remain at the site after remediation has been completed.
 Accordingly, Institutional Controls will be put in place.
 This will include filing of an Environmental Easement (EE) for the property with Allegany County Clerk.
 The EE will include by reference a Site Management Plan (SMP) which will provide guidance for:

-- Planning and executing future site activities such as excavation, grading, drilling, construction of buildings or utilities, etc. that could encounter impacted soil or groundwater; - Monitoring and screening soils and groundwater for potential COCs; - Handling, characterizing, and disposing of impacted media, if encountered; - Restricting use of on-site groundwater, as appropriate; and - Criteria and schedule for operations, monitoring and maintenance (OM&M) of engineering controls implemented as part of the remedial actions (i.e. inspections of the berm cap), and associated Periodic Review Reports.
+- Continuing the ongoing groundwater monitoring program to confirm the success of the interim remedial measures; - Planning and executing future site activities such as excavation, grading, drilling, construction of buildings or utilities, etc. that could encounter impacted soil or groundwater; - Monitoring and screening soils and groundwater for potential COCs; - Handling, characterizing, and disposing of impacted media, if encountered; - Restricting use of on-site groundwater, as appropriate; and - Addressing potential soil vapor intrusion in future structures that might be constructed on the Site.